 PCS Testing Site Information and Tips

-Step 1: Register on our testing platform “Color.”
+Step 1: Register on our testing platform.

 Please be sure to use the appropriate link on this page to register on our testing platform.
 The links here have been provided to us by the California Department of Public Health (CDPH) for our school district.
 Please do not go directly to “color.com” to register.
-If you register directly on color.com, your registration may not be recorded in our district testing platform.
+If you register directly on color.com, your registration may not be recorded on our district testing platform.

-For PCS students/minors: Register your student here
+FOR PCS STUDENTS/MINORS: Register your student here

 All questions included in the registration process are required for California state public health reporting, but not all of the questions require you to provide an answer in order to complete the registration process.